SpenceKonde/megaTinyCore/README.md

 In versions prior to 2.0.0, this was instead configured using the Tools -> UART Pins menu.

-To maximize the accuracy of the baud rate, from the Tools -> Voltage for UART Baud menu, select whether the voltage is closer to 5v or 3v - the factory calibration supplies an oscillator error adjustment for the purpose of UART baud calculation for 5v and 3v, and using the right one will produce a baud rate closer to the target value.
-That said, testing has indicated that either setting is almost always good enough.
+To maximize the accuracy of the baud rate when using the internal oscillator, from the Tools -> Voltage for UART Baud menu, select whether the voltage is closer to 5v or 3v - the factory calibration supplies an oscillator error adjustment for the purpose of UART baud calculation for 5v and 3v, and using the right one will produce a baud rate closer to the target value.
+That said, testing has indicated that either setting is good enough unless you are talking to particularly finicky devices.
+On parts with 4k or less of flash, this setting is ignored because it adds approx 90 bytes to the size of the compiled binary, and on 2k and 4k parts, it's just not worth the space.
+This correction factor is never used by the bootloader.

 Bootloaders are available for both UART mappings; the UART bootloader option (prior to 2.0.0, the UART Pins option) selected when you do "burn bootloader" for an Optiboot board definition is the serial port that the uploaded bootloaded will use.
 You may freely change this when compiling/uploading sketches to use the other pins - the pins used by the bootloader will only change when you do "burn bootloader". **If this is your first time bootloading the board in question, and you want to turn UPDI into a Reset pin, burn bootloader first with the UPDI pin left as UPDI, so you can verify that, with the desired UART option, the bootloader really does try to use the pins you want it to - before you turn UPDI into reset and render the part unprogrammable.**

-When operating at 1MHz, the UART can output 56700 baud, but not 115200 baud.
+When operating at 1MHz, as of 2.1.4 the UART can now reach 115200 baud.
+In previous versions, it could do 57600, but not 115200.

 ### SPI support
 All of these parts have a single hardware SPI peripheral.
 It works exactly like the one on official Arduino boards using the SPI.h library.
 See the pinout charts for the location of these pins.
 Note that the 8-pin parts (412, 212, 402, 204) do not have a specific SS pin.